Don’t Make These 10 Mistakes When You Brush Your Teeth

 Mistake # 1: Brushing for too short a time.
 Here’s an easy one to fix.Dentists recommend brushing for two minutes.
 That can feel like an eternity, especially to a child.
 You may want to set a timer or play a song to keep a child brushing for the right amount of time.
 Some electric toothbrushes like the Intelisonic Power Toothbrush even have a timer built-in.

 Mistake #2: Brushing infrequently.
-“I’m always amazed by adults who brush only once a day or skip a day,” said Oliver Roberts, DMD, who practices at the Coast Dental Willow Bend office on State Road 54 in Lutz, FL.
 How often should you brush?
 At least twice a day, but no more than three times a day.

 Mistake #3: Brushing too hard.
 Brushing too hard or too often can cause gums to recede over time.
 Along the same lines, using the wrong type of bristles can hurt your mouth, instead of help.
 Ask your dentist what type of toothbrush is the best for you.